Surgical Procedures: Intraoperative Brain Mapping

 When should I call my provider?

 • If you have a fever.
-Your provider should tell you at what temperature they should be contacted.
+Your provider should tell you at what temperature you should give them a call.

 • Any new or worsening pain.